singnet/dev-portal/docs/products/AIMarketplace/ForConsumers/contribution-guidelines/index.md

 can just add new functionalities to services which are already published.

-- [Opencog][opencog]: an open-source software project aimed at directly confronting the AGIX challenge, using mathematical and biological inspiration and professional software engineering techniques.
+- [Opencog][opencog]: an open-source software project aimed at directly confronting the ASI (FET) challenge, using mathematical and biological inspiration and professional software engineering techniques.

 There are tutorials with step-by-step instructions on how to extend the